Logible/note/15.研究生/研0/word/5week.md

 bridesmaid:n.女傧相;伴娘

-- Rachel: Oh God... well, it started-about a half hour before the wedding.
+- Rachel: Oh God... well, it **started**-about a half hour before the wedding.

 - I was in this room where we were keeping all the presents, and I was looking at this gravy boat.